-- The incident involves abuse or neglect of minors23 or vulnerable adults24; - The incident presents an "imminent or continuing threat of harm" 25; or - The UVM Reporter is given permission to do so.
+- The incident presents an "imminent or continuing threat of harm"25; or - The UVM Reporter is given permission to do so.

 UVM Reporters are not responsible for determining authoritatively whether a crime took place.
 A report should be made based on the information currently available to them, including location, name(s) of alleged perpetrators or witnesses, and an incident description.